mypolopony/streamer/Readme.md

 ### -------

-I actually thought that I had previously gone through screenshots to find the rare capture of the text file of the list of brilliant ideas but either that was a dream or I've entirely forgotten where it is. . .
+Actually, there may be many missing: I thought that I had gone through screenshots to find the rare captures of the text file, an off-hand glimpse of the brilliant ideas previously noted, but either that was a dream or I've entirely forgotten where it is. . .

 #### Updates: